Mudiyettu: The role of the community

 Mudiyettu is a communal undertaking in which each caste of the village plays a specific role.
 The bamboo artefacts and leather hides for drums are provided by the Parayan caste while the Thandan caste brings the areca nut fronds that are required for the masks and headgears.
 The Ganakan community paints the masks while the Kuruvan community keeps the country torches burning.
 It is the Veluthedan (Patiyan) caste that washes the clothes used for making the deity’'s dress while the Maran caste readies the torches and keeps them supplied with oil.

 Thus each caste in the village contributes to the festival according to its traditional caste role.
 Mutual cooperation and collective participation of each caste in the ritual instills and strengthens common identity and mutual bonding in the community.

-Transmitting and conserving Mudiyett
+Transmitting and conserving Mudiyettu

 Being a community based art form it is the community that has traditionally encouraged and trained the next generation to preserve the art form.
 There is no school or institution to give training in this art form and its survival depends almost exclusively on direct transmission through the Guru-Shishya Parampara.
+In 2010 Mudiyettu was inscribed in the UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity due to its role in "transmission of traditional values, ethics, moral codes and aesthetic norms of the community to the next generation."